 Academic English Language Requirement: In 2016 the University of Auckland introduced an Academic English Language Requirement into all its bachelor's degree programmes.
 This requirement is to ensure that all students have a sufficient level of competence in academic English to support their study at the University of Auckland.
 Students going to the University of Auckland must have gained the University Entrance Literacy Standard and a minimum of 17 credits in NCEA English at Level 2 and/or 3.
-This is not intended to exclude students from the University and further opportunities will be given to complete a course in academic English during the first year of university study.
+This is not intended to exclude students from the University.
+If a student does not meet the 17 credits they must complete an additional approved course in academic English during the first year of university study.